zmrl010/material-grid/README.md

 Start by importing the `MaterialGrid` component and supplying it `data` and `columns` props.
 This will use the default configuration and any additional config should be supplied as properties to this component as well.

-### TODO

-- Publish to npm and modify README.md
-- Write up basic usages and examples